meg-gupta/swift-evolution/proposals/NNNN-lifetime-dependency.md

 **Edited** (July 31, 2024)

-- New alternative considered: @_lifetime annotation
+- New alternative considered: @lifetime annotation
 - New alternative considered: where clause
 - Simplified implicit lifetime dependencies and added same-type rule